resthub/resthub.org/backbone-stack.rst

 This helper provides a for i in range loop.

 start and end parameters have to be integers >= 0 or their string representation. start should be <= end.
-In all other cases, not block is rendered.
+In all other cases, the block is not rendered.

 e.g: